top of page

 Wednesdays, 9:30 am - 12:00 pm

-Math Mania is a new course offering that brings your student a mix of fun and important math concepts.
+Math Mania is a new supplemental math course offering that brings your student a mix of fun and important math concepts.
 We will be learning vital concepts about decimal placement, percents, graph making, and more!
 We will be using Math-U-See Zeta Level as our core, and add on or subtract as needed.
 This will be entirely supplemental with no homework, except an occasional charting concept and/or baking assignment (bonus).
 We will also review fractions and how they relate to decimals, with the use of manipulative and other hands-on learning tools.
 Students, don't fret- we will certainly not be doing math for 2 hours.
 The 2nd part of class will be spent learning and playing strategic games that all use math and logic techniques.
 We will learn a new game and then spend a few weeks learning how to play strategically and find "back-door" methods to earning points.
 Your child will be hooked, and zero electronics here!
-Instructor: Lisa Dennison
+Please note: this class is a supplement to the math curriculum used at home and is not intended to be the only source of math instruction for your student.

 Pre-Algebra